voteliquid/blog/_posts/2017-03-06-how-to-move-past-two-parties.md

 ---
 layout: post
 title: "How to Move Past a Two-Party System"
-subtitle: ""
 author: davidernst
 date: 2017-03-06
-excerpt: "Many Americans decry our two-party system.
+excerpt: "Many Americans criticize our two-party system.
 But how specifically could we address it?
 Is it written in law?"
 ---

 > "There is nothing which I dread so much as a division of the republic into two great parties, each arranged under its leader, and concerting measures in opposition to each other.
 This, in my humble apprehension, is to be dreaded as the greatest political evil under our Constitution."